Test in production without watermarks.

 Response.Headers.Append("Content-Disposition", "inline");

-// Output PDF document
+// Return the PDF document as a FileContentResult

 return File(pdf.BinaryData, "application/pdf", "SalesReport.pdf");